norvig/paip-lisp/docs/chapter10.md

 # Chapter 10
 ## Low-Level Efficiency Issues

-> There are only two qualities in the world: efficiency and inefficiency; and only two sorts of people: the efficient and the inefficient
+> There are only two qualities in the world: efficiency and inefficiency; and only two sorts of people: the efficient and the inefficient.
+>

-> -George Bernard Shaw
+> -George Bernard Shaw \
 > John Bull's Other Island (1904)

 The efficiency techniques of the previous chapter all involved fairly significant changes to an algorithm.